SpidermanTotro/azeroth-pilot-reloaded-Pro-/README_REWRITE.md

-# QuestMaster Pro — Rewrite (rewrite/from-scratch)
+# QuestMaster Pro — Clean Start

-This branch contains a minimal, clean scaffold for QuestMaster Pro.
-It is intentionally small so we can iterate safely.
+This branch (`clean/start-over`) contains a fresh, minimal scaffold for QuestMaster Pro.
+The original project files were removed on this branch to give a clean workspace; history remains in git and other branches.

-What is included:
+Included in this scaffold:
-- `QuestMasterPro.toc` — addon metadata for the rewrite
+- `QuestMasterPro.toc` — addon metadata
 - `Main.lua` — minimal loader and slash command
-- `Core/Init.lua` — event initialization and saved-variables restore
-- `Core/Utils.lua` — small utility helpers
+- `Core/Init.lua`, `Core/Utils.lua` — core initializers and helpers
-- `UI/MainFrame.lua` — basic, toggleable main UI frame
+- `UI/MainFrame.lua` — small toggleable UI for quick testing

-Notes:
-- Original repository files remain in the repo (not deleted) and can be archived on request.
-- I preserved the GPL-3.0 license file.
+- `.devcontainer/` — devcontainer to run Lua and luacheck (added)
+- `.learn/` — short lessons to teach Lua addon basics and luacheck (added)

-Next steps I can take:
+What I can do next (pick one):
-- Port guides from `Data/` into a cleaned format
+- Add CI (luacheck) configured for this scaffold
-- Add unit/luacheck checks and CI
+- Add a polished `README.md` and contributor guide
-- Expand features to match the original addon incrementally
+- Re-import selected data/guides into `Data/clean/` from the repo history

+If you want me to continue, say which next step to run and I'll implement it on `clean/start-over` and push a PR.